alext234/sign-and-verify/README.md

 # Signing and verifying with `web3` at the browser with Metamask extension
 Metamask is a browser extension that help manage your private keys.
-It also runs lightweight nodes so interactions with dapps are painless at the browser.
+It also runs lightweight node so interactions with dapps are painless at the browser.
 For details on how to use the extension, you can check out its website.